vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members position Volatile Ejection or run away from Consume.

 **Notes:**
-- Remember that when you are affected by Gluttonous Miasma, Earth Shield and {{ site.data.talent.natures_guardian }} will not be useful if talented.
+- Remember that when you are affected by Gluttonous Miasma, {{ site.data.talent.earth_shield}} and {{ site.data.talent.natures_guardian }} will not be useful if talented.

 </div>
 </div>